Fight the Good Fight

 2. What does this passage tell us about Miriam after the Red Sea miracle?

-Exodus 15:20-21: Then Miriam the prophetess, Aaron's sister, took a tambourine in her hand, and all the women followed her, with tambourines and dancing.
-21 Miriam sang to them: "Sing to the LORD, for he is highly exalted.
-The horse and its rider he has hurled into the sea."
+Exodus 15:20-21: Then Miriam the prophet, Aaron’s sister, took a timbrel in her hand, and all the women followed her, with timbrels and dancing.
+21 Miriam sang to them: “Sing to the Lord, for he is highly exalted.
+Both horse and driver he has hurled into the sea.”

 Find Moses' song in verses 1-19 of this chapter.

-Micah 6:4 tells us that Miriam was called to be a leader working with Moses and Aaron and this passage refers to her as a prophetess meaning she had an important role in speaking truth to God's people.
+Micah 6:4 tells us that Miriam was called to be a helper to her brother Moses along with Aaron.
+This passage refers to her as a prophetess meaning she had an important role in speaking truth to God's people.

 We don't know what her role involved because this act of celebration is the only specific act mentioned in Scripture.
 But we do know that her role and Aaron's role were never equal to the role of Moses.
 He was the leader of leaders who spoke directly to God.
 Even her act of celebration followed Moses' lead.
 See Exodus 12:8 below.